samiiraryal/Smart-Lab-Management-System/client-server/readme.md

 --client_monitoyr.py is working on the background from the startup time and it sends data to the server continuously after predefined time duration (butthe results of client.py and client_monitor.py are not matching)

 --working on metrics left are storage and prolonged usage confirmation

+--on closing the start-up file, the client doesnot send data to the server,this needs to be addressed